Nosana x Mastra: Building Intelligent AI Agents

-This tutorial guides you through building intelligent AI agents using the Mastra framework and deploying them on Nosana's decentralized GPU network.
+This tutorial guides you through building intelligent AI agents using the Mastra framework and utilizing open-source models from Nosana's decentralized GPU network.

 nosana-mastra